binarybeam/Prexocore/README.md

 ## 📄 License

-This library is distributed under the APACHE 2.0 LICENSE.
+This library is distributed under the APACHE-2.0 LICENSE.

 ---